thebeebs/workshop-amplify-console-workshop-cms/content/40_editingpages/10_edit_a_page.md

 Now that we have a basic site lets edit our index page.

-Open up the file `src/pages/index.js` and change line 11 to something different like **Hello South Africa**.
+Open up the file `src/pages/index.js` and change line 11 to something different like **Hello South Istanbul**.

 ![Edit Page](/images/edit-page-1.png)